-Digital, statistical, and other technical skills are increasingly essential for to ensure successful collaboration with technology—and employment resilience.
+Digital, statistical, and other technical skills are increasingly essential to ensure successful collaboration with technology—and employment resilience.
 Already high- or mid-level digital skills are virtually required to secure above-median income jobs.
 Likewise, digital skills can also help workers collaborate better with technology, thus reducing the share of a job’s tasks that are susceptible to future automation.
 This makes digital skills prerequisites for durable employment in the AI era.

 In view of this, colleges and universities should make digital skills central to all students’ education.
-This begins by working to incorporate digital skills development into general education requirements, to ensure all students get at least some digital exposure.
+This begins by working to incorporate digital skills development into general education requirements to ensure all students get at least some digital exposure.
 An important complement to this will surely be to encourage tech minors for all students, regardless of field of study.
 But simple exposure to digital skills will not enough to prevent attrition.
 Colleges and universities must also overhaul curricula in computer science and related fields to increase real-world context.
 In this regard, expanded course offerings in hard-core technical fields like computer, data, and cognitive science will grow in importance, but so will course offerings that allow students—in the spirit of preparing people to work with machines—to marry humanistic study with technical training.

 For their part, community colleges should expand digital offerings to upskill workers without degrees.
-Digital skills can be essential “door openers,” in particular for less educated workers who are in the type of rote, lower-wage roles that are most vulnerable to automation.
+Digital skills can be essential “door openers,” in particular for less educated workers who are in the type of rote lower-wage roles that are most vulnerable to automation.
 For some workers, mastery of productivity software such as Microsoft Excel or Salesforce will be sufficient.
 Others will need exposure to more specific software, such as digital design programs or health care billing platforms.
 Community colleges should strengthen connections with local tech communities to quickly scale up training for software in demand in the regional economy.

 At the K-12 level, one of the most important actions that policymakers at the federal, state, and district level can take is to incorporate computer science (CS) education into school curricula, particularly in high schools.
 This will help disseminate the baseline digital skills that workers will need to work with machines to the broadest array of students.
 Currently only about 40 percent of U.S. K-12 schools teach computer programming.
 Schools should also update how digital skills are taught by leveraging programs such as Hour of Code to make CS fun and relatable to a variety of students.
 Beyond CS, K-12 schools will need to pivot coursework in other fields.
 For example, high schools should place less emphasis on so-called continuous math such as advanced calculus, and instead prioritize applied math such as statistics, which is relevant for more workers.

 Across all levels, educational institutions must make a greater effort to foster a sense of community for women and minorities studying tech.
-Just 18 percent of computer science graduates are women, while fewer than 10 percent are Latinx and only 5 percent are black.
+Just 18 percent of computer science graduates are women, while fewer than 10 percent are Latino and only 5 percent are black.
 As a result, these groups have a low presence in key tech occupations.
 Efforts should begin in K-12, with programs such as workshops and field trips focused on encouraging individuals to get involved in tech.
 From there, students at all levels should be supported through formal mentorship programs and informal networks.